The Shallows (film)

-The Shallows is a 2016 American survival horror thriller film directed by Jaume Collet-Serra, written by Anthony Jaswinski and starring Blake Lively.
+The Shallows is a 2016 American survival horror film directed by Jaume Collet-Serra, written by Anthony Jaswinski, and starring Blake Lively.
 In the film, medical student Nancy Adams gets stranded 200 yard from shore and must use her wits and determination to survive a great white shark attack.
 Principal photography began in October 2015 in New South Wales and Queensland, Australia.

 The film was released in the United States on June 24, 2016, by Columbia Pictures.
-The film received generally positive reviews and grossed over $119 million against a production budget in the range of $13–17 million, becoming a box office success.
+The film received generally positive reviews and grossed over $119 million against a production budget in the range of $13 to $17 million, becoming a box office success.

 Plot

 Shortly after the death of her mother from cancer, medical student Nancy Adams travels to a secluded beach in Mexico, the same one her mother visited while she was pregnant with her.
 Carlos, a friendly local resident, gives her a ride and drops her off alone at the beach, as her friend who came along with her is staying back at their hotel, recovering from excessive partying.

-Nancy joins two other locals and the three surf for several hours.
-Taking a break from surfing, she video-chats with her younger sister Chloe.
-When she talks to her father in an emotional and strained conversation, it is revealed that Nancy is a senior student but her mother's recent death has caused her to consider dropping out of medical school before graduation.
+Nancy joins two other locals already in the water, and the three surf for several hours.
+Taking a break from surfing, she video-chats with her younger sister, Chloe.
+When she talks to her father in an emotional and strained conversation, it is revealed that Nancy is a senior student, but her mother's recent death has caused her to consider dropping out of medical school before graduation.

 While surfing one last time for the day, Nancy notices the carcass of a young humpback whale nearby.
-As she rides the last wave back to the beach, a large 23 ft great white shark knocks her off her surfboard and bites her leg.
-Nancy climbs onto the whale carcass, but the shark rams it from underneath, forcing her to swim to an isolated rock.
-She uses her surfboard leash to slow the bleeding from her leg.
-Later, she uses her jewelry to put rudimentary stitches in place to hold her torn flesh together and the sleeve of her wetsuit as a compression bandage.
+When she gets on the waves to return to the beach, a large shark knocks her off the surfboard.
+She is thrown into the water and hits the reef several times.
+She floats, but then the shark bites her leg.
+Nancy manages to reach and climb onto the whale carcass, but the shark rams it from underneath.
+She is knocked off, but is able to swim to a nearby isolated rock.
+She uses her surfboard leash as a makeshift tourniquet to slow the bleeding from her leg.
+Later, she uses her jewelry as rudimentary stitches for the wound and the sleeve of her wetsuit as a compression bandage.

-Nancy is left alone when the unaware locals leave the beach, and she spends the night on the rock with a wounded gull, also injured by the shark, and names him Steven Seagull.
-The next morning, she gets the attention of a drunk local man on the beach and points to her backpack on the beach.
-When he finds it, he starts to steal Nancy's belongings then wades out into the water to steal her surfboard and is killed by the shark.
-Several hours later, the two locals Nancy had surfed with the day before return.
-They get into the water although she tries to warn them away, and are also killed by the shark.
+Nancy is left stranded when the unsuspecting locals leave the beach, forcing her to spend the night on the rock.
+There, she is joined by a wounded gull that has also been injured by the shark, which she jokingly names Steven Seagull.
+The following morning, Nancy manages to attract the attention of a drunken local man on the beach.
+However, rather than helping her, he simply waves before discovering her backpack and stealing some of her belongings.
+When he wades into the water to retrieve her surfboard, he is attacked and killed by the shark.
+Several hours later, the two locals Nancy had surfed with the previous day return to the beach.
+Despite her desperate attempts to warn them of the danger, they enter the water and are both killed by the shark.